-National University of Singapore
+Associate Professor, Department of Computer Science, National University of Singapore

 I received my B. Sc.
 (Hon.) degree from the Department of Information Systems and Computer Science (now School of Computing), NUS in 1996, and Ph.
 D. from Cornell University, Ithaca, NY in 2001.
 I spent a year as postdoc at Berkeley Multimedia Research Center in U.C.
 Berkeley, before re-joining NUS in 2002.
-I was originally from Alor Setar, Malaysia.
+I came from Alor Setar, Malaysia.

-View C.V. in PDF format (last updated: December 2012)
+View C.V. in PDF format (last updated: July 2022)